-With your online reputation serving as one of your company’s core assets, it is important that you cultivate a positive brand image online.
-Igniyte looks at what an effective online reputation management strategy looks like and how this can help you protect your brand identity online.
+With your online reputation serving as one of your company’s core assets, it is important to cultivate a positive brand image online.
+Igniyte explains what an effective online reputation management strategy should look like, what it should include and how it can help protect your brand identity.

 Importance of online reputation

 In our Reputation Report, Igniyte found that 80% of the 500 UK business owners and higher decision makers polled believe that consumers value a positive brand or company image online.

 Around the world search engine results are increasingly powerful brand tools.

 83% of Google users search of Google every day and 92% of Internet users use search engines to find information on the web.
 65% of people see online search as the most trusted source of information about people and companies.

 If your business experiences an incident that generates negative content online, it could have major consequences.
 In our Reputation Report, we found that on average, the businesses polled had lost £46,815 as a direct result of damaging content posted online.
 Nearly a quarter said that negative content online had cost them up to £10,000, while 9% put the cost at between £50,000 and £100,000.